galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 > <details-title> Cosine score methods </details-title>
 >
-> One of the most common methods to compute similarity score between two spectra is computing the cosine of the *angle* between them.
+> One of the most common methods to compute the similarity score between two spectra is computing the cosine of the *angle* between them.
 Each spectrum can be represented as a vector with an axis along each of its *m/z* values.
 Then the cosine of the angle is basically a normalised *dot product* of these two vectors.
-Intensity and *m/z* weighting corrections have been used to optimize performance.
-For example, higher mass peaks can be given greater weight since they are more discriminating than lower mass peaks. *Reverse* scores assign no weight to peaks present only in the measured sample spectrum, under the assumption that they arise from impurities.
+The intensity and *m/z* weighting corrections have been used to optimise performance.
+For example, higher mass peaks can be given greater weight since they are more discriminating than lower mass peaks. *Reverse* scores assign no weight to peaks present only in the measured sample spectrum under the assumption that they arise from impurities.
 >
 {: .details}